refinedev/refine/documentation/blog/2022-08-04-mocking-api-calls.md

-## Build your React based CRUD applications without constraints
+## Build your React-based CRUD applications without constraints

 Low-code React frameworks are great for gaining development speed but they often fall short of flexibility if you need extensive styling and customization for your project.